KannonZenetism/zenetism-field-physics/structural-neuroscience/SN03-neurodivergent-cognition-and-the-architecture-of-mind.md

 Neurodivergent profiles do not exist in isolation.
 Clinical observation consistently identifies co-occurring conditions — autism with OCD, autism with ADHD, OCD with anxiety, ADHD with dyslexia.
 Structural Neuroscience explains co-occurrence through the principle of structural composition: each profile represents a configuration of specific architectural features, and features can combine in the same cognitive system.

 > **Principle (Structural Composition):**
 > A cognitive system may exhibit features of multiple structural profiles simultaneously.
-The resulting composite architecture reflects the interaction of its component configurations — not a summation of separate disorders but a unified structural expression of combined features.
+The resulting composite architecture reflects the interaction of its component configurations — not a summation of separate disorders but an integrated structural expression of combined features.

 ### 6.2 Autism–OCD Composite